codelynx/ZManagedObjectStorage/README.md

 # ZManagedObjectStorage

-ZManagedObjectStorage is a utility class for Core Data based programmers.
+ZManagedObjectStorage is a utility class for Core Data programmers.
 ZManagedObjectStorage creates and manage a single core data persistent storage from single model, and client code does not have to worry about constructing NSManagedObjectModel, NSPersistentStoreCoordinator and NSManagedObjectContext.